tommiseppanen/eye-speed-study/README.md

 # Visual perception study
 After reading an article about the [speed of human visual perception](https://www.hs.fi/tiede/art-2000010100592.html) (article references [a white paper](https://www.biorxiv.org/content/10.1101/2023.11.15.567175v1) about the subject), I wanted to test if I could reproduce the same phenomenon with my computer screen.

-I prepared a simple DX12 app to test the flicker fusion threshold by rendering black and white frames after each other to computer screen.
+I prepared a simple DX12 app to test the flicker fusion threshold by rendering black and white frames after each other to the computer screen.

 ## Test results:
 ### Display #1 (144Hz with 160 Hz OC mode)